HL7/fhir-saner/input/pagecontent/introduction.md

 * Existing HL7 FHIR resources, and
 * Terminology

-Based on these assessments, this IG prioritized its focus on for supporting bed and ventilator availability, but includes support for other reporting efforts (e.g., PPE supplies, staffing).
+Based on these assessments, this IG prioritized its focus on supporting bed and ventilator availability, but includes support for other reporting efforts (e.g., PPE supplies, staffing).

 #### Assessment